Get truck finance quickly & easily with Lend

 When you’re acquiring a large asset like a truck, the upfront purchase price is generally not the only cost involved.
 You may also need to hire a driver, on top of the insurance, maintenance, fuel and other running costs.

-A popular option is a line of credit, which gives your business access to funds on an ongoing basis as needed.
+A popular option is a overdraft, which gives your business access to funds on an ongoing basis as needed.
 It serves as a secondary source of cashflow, meaning you can fund your operations while you wait for invoices to be paid, then repay the funds borrowed.
 You can repeat this process as many times as you need without needing to reapply for credit.

 Got more questions?